ictunion/main-system-public/gray-whale/README.md

 You'll need to run PostgreSQL database server on your system.
 This can be achieved in one of many ways from running PostgreSQL as a systemd service on Linux system, launchd service on MacOS or using Windows installers.

-[Makefile](../Makefile) in the root of the project provides convinient multiplatform way of running postgres inside a [Docker](https://www.docker.com/) container.
+[Makefile](../Makefile) in the root of the project provides convenient multiplatform way of running postgres inside a [Docker](https://www.docker.com/) container.

 ## Using Refinery Cli